th-rtyf-re/bundled-HFK/README.md

 Github.
-A slightly modified version of `ComputeHFKv2` also appears in a `Python` module for [`SnapPy`](https://snappy.math.uic.edu/) under the name [`knot_floer_homology`](https://github.com/3-manifolds/knot_floer_homology), and is released under GPL v2.0.
+A slightly modified version of `ComputeHFKv2` also appears in a `Python` module for [`SnapPy`](https://snappy.math.uic.edu/) under the name [`knot_floer_homology`](https://github.com/3-manifolds/knot_floer_homology), and is released under GPL v2.0 or later.

 ### Running examples
 The `bundled-HFK` library is made of only header files.
 In order to see the